ShaodongWei/ProteoPrep/README.md

 # Parameters
 ```
 Required parameters.
 --data.
 Input dataframe, rows are samples and columns are features.
-It has same index as metadata.
 --metadata.
 A dataframe containing the batch information as a column.
-It has same index as data.
 --output_dir.
 Output directory where all results will be saved.
 --max_missing_sample.
 The max allowed proportion of missing value in a sample.
 --log.
 Log2 or log10 transformation of data. pseudo count is 1, or specified with --pseudo_count.